-Damien is an award-winning political strategist, ballot initiative expert and campaign veteran with more than a decade of experience crafting message and strategy for successful statewide campaigns in Florida and across the nation.
+Damien is an award-winning political strategist, ballot initiative expert and campaign veteran with decades of experience crafting message and strategy for successful statewide campaigns in Florida and across the nation.
 Damien is a sought-after media trainer and speaker having trained students, community activists, campaign workers and candidates from around the country.
+He is also an adjunct lecturer at the University of Florida.
 He appears frequently in leading newspapers and on television and radio advocating for progressive policy solutions and government accountability.
-Damien is also the founder of Big Bend Biofuels.
 Damien was born in Tallahassee where he still lives and can frequently be found bird watching in the Fred George Basin.

 Deputy Communications Director